za24id/Assignment3/README.md

 ---

-### 6.0
+### 6.0 Connections
-Preparing for this assignment, one of the tools I experimanted with is The autoparallelizing compiler for shared-memory computers (AESOP) that is designed to handle real-world code rather than small, simple kernels.
+Preparing for this assignment, one of the tools I experimented with is The autoparallelizing compiler for shared-memory computers (AESOP) that is designed to handle real-world code rather than small, simple kernels.
 For example, AESOP can compile SPEC2006 and OMP2001 benchmarks, and automated test suite which consists of over 2 million lines of code.
 According to the AESOP installation instructions, it requires LLVM 3.3 and Clang 3.3 so here are the steps I took to compile and install it.

 ```